 - REGIONAL - allows to connect to a VPC in the SAME region.
 1 per VPC

-- should be used to access an Amazon VPC using private IP addresses
+- should be used to access an Amazon VPC using private IP

 - Public